facioquo/stock-indicators-python/docs/_indicators/.unimplemented/ZigZag.md

 ### Historical quotes requirements

-You must have at least two periods of `quotes` to calculate, but notably more is needed to be useful.
+You must have at least two periods of `quotes` to cover the warmup periods, but notably more is needed to be useful.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.